Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 Personal data that is processed for the purpose of deciding whether to establish a contractual relationship is generally deleted by us when the processing is no longer necessary for the decision on the establishment of a contractual relationship.

-In individual cases, the storage period may exceed the decision on the establishment of a contractual relationship or, after conclusion of such a contract, its execution or termination, if there are indications that you will assert claims against us.
+In individual cases, the storage period may exceed the period of decision-making on the establishment of a contractual relationship or, after conclusion of such a contract, its performance or termination, if there are indications that you will assert claims against us.
 The same applies in the event that we intend to assert claims against you.
-The data will then be stored for as long as the processing of your personal data is necessary for the assertion, exercise or defence of legal claims.
+The data will then be stored for as long as the processing of your personal data is necessary for the assertion, establishment, exercise or defence of legal claims.
 The criteria for the storage period may include the limitation periods.

 If you are a supplier or service provider with whom we work repeatedly, we will store your personal data that is necessary for repeated contact beyond the termination of a specific contract until we no longer consider using your services.